TVB Xing He: History

-On 31 December 2017, TVB Satellite Broadcasting Limited was established. and is the only one to enter overseas Chinese satellite TV market.
-TVB Xing He Channel was launched, which is mainly broadcast in Mandarin language.
-TVB8 and TVB Xinghe Channel belongs to TVB were approved by the State Administration of Radio, Film and Television of the People's Republic of China for the Mainland China viewers.
+In 1998, TVB's subsidiary TVB Satellite Broadcasting Limited established TVB8 and TVB Xing He to enter overseas Chinese satellite TV market.
+TVB8 and TVB Xing He were approved by the State Administration of Radio, Film and Television of the People's Republic of China for the mainland China viewers.

-On 1 January 2018, TVB Xing He revamped their channel's appearance and program line, omitting Mainland Chinese dramas from the roster.
-However, they still continue for Mainland Chinese variety shows.
+On 1 January 2018, TVB Xing He revamped their channel's appearance and program line, omitting mainland Chinese dramas from the roster.
+However, they still continue for mainland Chinese variety shows.
 They also added an extra channel to simulcast the audio in Mandarin & Cantonese, in lieu of the traditional audio inputs from one's television.